Senate adjourns until September without advancing voting rights legislation

 The continued impasse has heightened the possibility that the 2022 election cycle will proceed with the new state laws in place — and without any new federal standards backstopping them.

-Not only are local election administrators beginning the process of preparing for the next year’s primary and general elections, the decennial congressional reapportionment is also about to get underway.
+Not only are local election administrators beginning the process of preparing for next year’s primary and general elections, the decennial congressional reapportionment is also about to get underway.
 The Census Bureau is set to deliver detailed data to state legislatures later this week, allowing them to begin the process of drawing new district boundaries.

 That has left Senate Democrats in a delicate position of convincing activists and voters that there is still hope for progress while time ticks away and success appears increasingly remote.

-“We are working feverishly on voting rights, and you’re going to see some movement in that direction before we leave,” Sen. Raphael G. Warnock (D-Ga.), who represents one of the states that changed its voting laws and ho is seeking reelection next year, said Tuesday.
+“We are working feverishly on voting rights, and you’re going to see some movement in that direction before we leave,” Sen. Raphael G. Warnock (D-Ga.), who represents one of the states that changed its voting laws and who is seeking reelection next year, said Tuesday.
 “As long as it takes, whatever it takes — at the end of the day, we have to pass voting rights.”